Hydronephrosis: Imaging studies

 Peripelvic renal cysts may look like hydronephrosis on non-contrast CT (left image).
 However, CT urography (at right) reveals non-dilated calyces and pelvises.

 Grading

-The Society of Fetal Ultrasound (SFU) has developed a grading system for hydronephrosis, initially intended for use in neonatal and infant hydronephrosis, but it is now used for grading hydronephrosis in adults as well:
+There are two widely used grading systems of hydronephrosis.
+The Society of Fetal Ultrasound (SFU) developed a grading system for hydronephrosis in 1993 that was initially intended for use in neonatal and infant hydronephrosis, but is now used for grading hydronephrosis in adults as well.
+Additionally, the Onen grading system was developed in 2007 for the grading of hydronephrosis.
+Research continues to be conducted regarding the superiority of one grading system over the other.